-Following diagram shows typical architecture of a Billing System.
-Here, we have two possibilities:
+The following diagram shows the typical architecture of a Billing System −

 CRM (Customer Relationship Management)/OMOF (Order Management and Order Fulfilment) system contacts with the billing system and billing system contacts with provisioning system to provision the services and network inventory system as well to assign phone numbers or IP addresses, etc.

-Considering above system architecture:-> After a call is made or you can say a usage is generated by the end customer, the mediation system gathers usage data from the network switch and builds a call-detail record (CDR).
-This CDR must contain A party number and B party number, the start and end date & times.
+Considering the above system architecture: → After a call is made or you can say a usage is generated by the end customer, the mediation system gathers usage data from the network switch and builds a call-detail record (CDR).
+This CDR must contain 'A' party number and 'B' party number, the start and the end date & times.

 Once each call is rated, this information is stored until the invoice is run, usually once a month.
 When the invoice is run, other nonusage charges, such as discounts or monthly fees, can be applied to the bill or sometime called invoice.

-There could be rating time discount or billing time discount, different payments done by the customers, different adjustments given, all this information contributes in final invoice generation.
+There could be a rating time discount or billing time discount, different payments done by the customers, different adjustments given, all these information contribute in the final invoice generation.

 This information is then converted in a format, which can be printed in a readable form.
 Finally, the envelope is printed, stuffed with enclosures, and mailed to the end customer.

-Sales and Marketing: A satisfactory billing system should answer customer query, handle commissions, provide sales support, track prospects, manage campaigns, analyze product performance, and acquire multiple dwelling units.
+Sales and Marketing − A satisfactory billing system should answer customer's query, handle commissions, provide sales support, track prospects, manage campaigns, analyze product performance, and acquire multiple dwelling units.

-Rate Plans and Rating: Billing systems must manage a variety of products and services, different rate plans associated with those products and services and should provide flexible ways to rate usage generated by those products and services.
+Rate Plans and Rating − A billing systems must manage a variety of products and services, different rate plans associated with those products and services and should provide flexible ways to rate usage generated by those products and services.

-Invoicing: It is important that the system performs billing inquiry, generate bills, process deposits, perform account administration, maintain tax and fee information, process financial information.
+Invoicing − It is important that the system performs billing inquiry, generates bills, processes deposits, performs account administration, maintains tax and fee information, and processes financial information.

-Credit Control & Collection: Billing system should control usage and revenue by assigning different credit classes to different customers.
+Credit Control & Collection − A billing system should control usage and revenue by assigning different credit classes to different customers.
 System should support payment collection and applying them on different invoices.

-Problem Handling: Billing systems should also be able to manage trouble-ticket entry, coordinate trouble-ticket closure, and track the resolution progress of a trouble ticket.
+Problem Handling − A billing system should also be able to manage trouble-ticket entry, coordinate trouble-ticket closure, and track the resolution progress of a trouble ticket.